-It takes more than one method to bring a hospital's hand-hygiene compliance rate up over 90%.
-At Barnes-Jewish St. Peters Hospital (BJSPH) in St. Peters, MO, it was a matter of trial and error to reach its compliance goal.
+It takes more than one method to bring a hospital's hand hygiene compliance rate above 90%.
+At Barnes-Jewish St. Peters (MO) Hospital (BJSPH), it was a matter of trial and error to reach its compliance goal.

-"We started collecting hand-hygiene observations back in 2004," says Kathleen Dougherty, RN, MSN, manager of professional practice and leadership development at BJSPH.
-"We wanted to see where we were with compliance for guidelines from the Centers for Disease Control and Prevention."
+"We started collecting hand hygiene observations back in 2004," says Kathleen Dougherty, RN, MSN, manager of professional practice and leadership development at BJSPH.
+"We wanted to see where we were with compliance for guidelines from the Centers for Disease Control and Prevention [CDC]."

 You've been spotted

-BJSPH increased frequency of the audits to at least 100 a month.
+BJSPH increased the frequency of the audits to a minimum of 100 per month.

-These cards—adorned with a Dalmatian to go along with the "spotted" theme—came in two varieties.
-At a distance, they appeared indistinguishable, but up close the two varieties were distinctly different.
+These cards—adorned with a Dalmatian to support the "spotted" theme—come in two varieties.
+At a distance, they appear indistinguishable, but up close, the two varieties are unique.

 On the spot

-The reason the cards look nearly identical is to prevent any sort of embarrassing scene for the people involved.
-It's impossible to tell from a few feet away whether you've received a positive card or negative.
+The reason the cards look nearly identical is to prevent embarrassment for the people involved.
+It's impossible to tell from a few feet away whether you've received a positive or negative card.

 "We needed something nonconfrontational," says Dougherty.
 "We wanted something with positive reinforcement, but also something to notify you if you got caught.
 We didn't want this to be a public display."